kyllli/Deep-Learning-Course-Projects/README.md

 # STOR566-Projects

-Projects on deep learning including but not limited to CNN, RNN, LSTM, and GAN.
+HWs on deep learning including but not limited to CNN, RNN, LSTM, and GAN.